Cohen Barnes owns a building in downtown DeKalb under the name “The Bandit’s Castle, LLC.”

 There’s a Q&A about the fund/vehicle funding after the jump.
 Continue reading The Vehicle Maintenance & Acquisition Fund That Isn’t

 First, the Hope Haven expansion vote.
 The good folks at HH have been raked over the coals for two months and it’s finally over.
 Many thanks to Mayor Povlsen and Aldermen Simpson, Teresinski and Verbic for their “aye” votes.
 Hat tip to Alderman Naylor for alluding to the double standard used for HH and the other residential project on the front burner — oh, and if you want to argue it’s apples and oranges, fine, but let’s DO have the argument.

 Fourth Ward alderman Brendon Gallagher gets the “Let Them Eat Cake”/juxtaposition fail award for mentioning his country club hobnobbing during the annexation hearing and then vigorously rejecting a proposal that would help people down on their luck in his own ward.
 As for Alderman Kammes of the 7th, it’s a funny dang time for her to start responding to e-mail, but, whatev.

 Much as I am clearly a cheerleader for Hope Haven, that matter overshadowed some serious financial news.
-Read the rest of this entry
+Continue reading Meeting Notes

 It’s Chicago we’re talking about, but it bodes well for the very similar DeKalb Freedom of Information Act (FOIA) requests made by our local dailies, does it not?